 Low Carb iPhone App

 Reader and developer Renee Backe has just released a new iPhone app that makes following popular low-carb blogs easier than ever.
-The Low Carb iPhone App (I like the no-nonsense name, personally) lets you track Dr. Eades, Jimmy Moore, MDA, Low-Carb Gal, plus a number of l0w-carb recipe sites.
+The Low Carb iPhone App (I like the no-nonsense name, personally) lets you track Dr. Eades, MDA, Low-Carb Gal, plus a number of l0w-carb recipe sites.
 It makes for easy access to reading material while out and about, waiting at the doctor’s office, or stuck in line, and the app also provides valuable recipe ideas if you’re ever at the store without a clue as to what to make or buy.